Lighting of bicycles in Ireland

 Can I use flashing front and rear lights?

 Yes, under SI 487 of 2009, it is legal to use flashing front and rear lights.

 What is the penalty for not having bike lights?

 Failure to use proper lighting on a bicycle is an offence.
 If you are stopped by a member of the Gardai, the Garda may take your name and address, details about your bicycle and the time and date of the offence.
 You may be issued with a fixed charge notice (See our document on Laws on cycling in Ireland for more information).
-Failure to pay the fine could result in a summons to appear in court.
+If you do not pay the fine, you could be summoned to appear in court.

 Where can I get bike lights?

 Most bicycles sold in shops are already fitted with reflectors as standard.
-You can purchase additional bicycle lights or reflectors at any reputable bicycle shop.
+You can buy additional bicycle lights or reflectors at any reputable bicycle shop.